News and notes on Purdue Athletics

 Butikofer was instrumental in strengthening athletics department relationships in many areas on the Southern Utah campus and in the Cedar City, Utah, community.
 He signed a contract extension with adidas that was the second-largest among FCS schools.

 Butikofer went to Southern Utah from Army West Point, where he was associate athletic director (2011 to 2012) and senior associate athletic director (2012 to 2015).
 His responsibilities included business analysis, revenue generation, internal operations and supervision of seven athletics programs.
 Annual donations increased by 340 percent and ticket revenue by 40 percent during his tenure.
-Butikofer forged a relationship between Army West Point and Nike and also developed strategic partnerships with numerous vendors.
+Butikofer forged a relationship between Army West Point and Nike and developed strategic partnerships with numerous vendors.

 Butikofer's other collegiate athletics experience includes stints at Arizona State University (five positions, including director of the Sun Angel Foundation and ticket office, from 2000 to 2006) and the University of Minnesota (director of annual fund and premium seating from 2008 to 2011).
 Under his guidance, Arizona State saw an 80 percent increase in funds.
 Butikofer helped raise $100 million for TCF Bank Stadium in Minneapolis and spearheaded a $2.6 million increase in annual funding.